sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 					set --mode=2
 					```

-		* To set the WiFi SSID type one of:
+		* To set the WiFi SSID, type one of:

 			!!! terminal
 				``` bash